ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="custom-context" />
 #### 5.1.1 Custom Context

-Custom contexts let you add additional information about any circumstances surrounding an event in the form of a php Array of name-value pairs.
+Custom contexts let you add additional information about any circumstances surrounding an event in the form of a PHP Array of name-value pairs.
 Each tracking method accepts an additional optional contexts parameter after all the parameters specific to that method:

 ```php
 public function trackPageView($page_url, $page_title = NULL, $referrer = NULL, $context = NULL, $tstamp = NULL)